muratk5n/thirdwave/en/README.md

 Ammonia can be 'cracked' to extract H2.
 It can be combusted cleanly for turbines (Japan demostrated how).
 There are even ammonia fuel-cell engines.
-Ammonia can be stored, at room temparature, at massive amounts.
+Ammonia can be stored, at room temparature, in massive amounts.
 Since it has been used as feedstock for fertilizers for many years, there is much expertise around handling it.
 Slam dunk.